httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 sensitive information.

 This risk can be mitigated through the use of the padding that this mechanism provides.
-Alternatively, splitting up content into segments and storing the separately might reduce exposure.
+Alternatively, splitting up content into segments and storing them separately might reduce exposure.
 HTTP/2 {{?RFC7540}} combined with TLS
 {{?RFC5246}} might be used to hide the size of individual messages.

 Developing a padding strategy is difficult.
 A good padding strategy can depend on context.
-Common strategies include padding to a small set of fixed lengths, padding to multiples of a values, or padding to powers of 2.
+Common strategies include padding to a small set of fixed lengths, padding to multiples of a value, or padding to powers of 2.
 Even a good strategy can still cause size information to leak if processing activity of a recipient can be observed.
 This is especially true if the trailing records of a message contain only padding.
 Distributing non-padding data is recommended to avoid leaking size information.

 # IANA Considerations {#iana}